raphv/flaggle/README.md

 - Choose a flag or click letters
 - Hints (in blue) if you’re stuck
 - Share your score on social media

+### Why not Flaggle?

+Flaggle is already used by more than one game, and it can't be written with flags.

 ### Credits: